 Peak Energy and Concrete

-I can’t get some of some of the verses from the Talking Heads Nothing But Flowers out of my head:
+This reminds me of the verses from the Talking Heads Nothing But Flowers out of my head:

 There was a factory